-Coronavirus Infection Disease 2019 (COVID-19) is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which was initially identified in Wuhan city in China in December 2019 and rapidly spread worldwide [1].
-On March 11, 2020, the World Health been over 200 million confirmed cases of COVID-19 worldwide with over 4.5 million deaths fever, fatigue, shortness of breath, anosmia, ageusia, and pharyngodynia) that may worsen in acute respiratory failure and multi-organ failure.
+COVID-19 is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which was initially identified in Wuhan city in China in December 2019 and rapidly spread world-wide [1].
+On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic [2].
+As of August 31, 2021, there were over 200 million confirmed cases of COVID-19 world-wide with over 4.5 million deaths [3].

+The range of clinical presentations includes the symptoms such as influenza syndrome (cough, fever, fatigue, shortness of breath, anosmia, ageusia, and pharyngodynia) that may worsen in acute respiratory failure and multi-organ failure.
 Cardiac involvement with acute myocardial injury is a possible clinical scenario.
 Previous studies have shown that high troponin levels are associated with increased mortality in patients with COVID-19.
-However, abnormal troponin levels are not necessarily a sign of acute myocarditis [4, 5].
-The purpose of this review was to critically summarize the current evidence on COVID-19-related myocarditis and address the many challenges in the early diagnosis and management of myocarditis in patients with
+However, abnormal troponin levels are not necessarily a sign of acute myocarditis [4,5].
+The purpose of this review was to critically summarize the current evidence on COVID-19-related myocarditis and address the many challenges in the early diagnosis and management of myocarditis in patients with COVID-19 infection.